 In Schoenfeld’s piece, the term “balance” seems to be a major issue.
 Here the major question is, “balance according to whom?”
 What criteria are used to determine balance?
 For the record, my definition of the term is the following (cue drum roll, please):

 “Harmony among all the components in a given wine.”

 Note that the word “alcohol” is not mentioned in any way, shape, or form.
 That’s because a list comprised of some of the world’s outstanding—even profound—wines is populated by bottlings with an excess of 14% alcohol.
 Amarone?
 Barolo?
 Chateauneuf?
 Etna Rosso?
 Santorini Assyrtiko?
 I won’t go on because the list is a very long one indeed.

-After reading the article I’m left with two camps having polemically opposed philosophies: on one side the sub-14% wines from specific sites made with minimal winemaking (?) vs. the richest, ripest wines that get the highest scores.
+After reading the article I’m left with two camps espousing polemically opposed philosophies; on one side the sub-14% wines from specific sites made with minimal winemaking (whatever that is) vs. the richest, ripest wines that get the highest scores.
 There’s a huge missing piece to all this, something I’ve written about several times previously but really never see anywhere else.
 What’s missing?
 CONTEXT.
 Context as in all the variables in every tasting experience without exception.
-Specifically the how, what, when, and where a wine is tasted.
+Specifically, the how, what, when, and where any given wine is tasted.
 To point, in any tasting/drinking experience there are three sets of variables: the wine, the taster, and the environment.

 Imagine for a moment that you work for a winery and you’ve just sent a sample of your wine to be tasted and reviewed by an august publication.
 Here’s a short list of some of the possibilities derived from these three variables that could be involved in the process: